 - This is an organization for you, run by you; our focus is based on your input!

-Each year, the Master of Environmental Studies Association (MESA) hosts the annual Rachel Carson Forum in honor of Carson's influential and important environmental research, writings and activism.
+Each year, MESA hosts the annual Rachel Carson Forum in honor of Carson's influential and important environmental research, writings, and activism.
 The Forum invites activists, scientists, writers, and speakers to present and engage with the community to promote environmental awareness and discussion.
-Next Spring 2019 marks the 30th annual Rachel Carson Forum—an event that will welcome all community members to campus to listen and participate in environmental challenges and solutions.
+The most recent forum was its 30th year!